Counterfeit bill turned in and other reports - Albert Lea Tribune

 Fraudulent charges reported

 Police received a report at 5:57 p.m.
-Tuesday of fraudulent credit card charges at of a resident on Freeborn Avenue.
+Tuesday of fraudulent credit card charges of a resident on Freeborn Avenue.

 United Way starts holiday lights contest